 Born on the same day as Baguette, Barbara is blond and also a healthy carrier.

 Cannoli is a golden retriever who, to the disappointment of experimenters, was born healthy into the canine MD laboratory.
 He had been listed for adoption, but the school took him off the adoption list and transferred him to another one of its laboratories, likely to be used in other cruel experiments.
+PETA has obtained documents showing that Texas A&M has renamed Cannoli to Kahlua in what appears to be an effort to hide the fact that he remains imprisoned by the school.

 Born on October 8, 2018, with a single white hair on her head, Demeter is affected with canine MD.
 In her short life, she has been subjected to multiple muscle biopsies.
 Recent notations in her records indicate that she has been regurgitating and exhibiting increased drooling—symptoms common in dogs who suffer from the disease.